GrinonBarrett/Taksidos/Placeholder Creature.md

 **-** Does not produce warmth.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

 **Thirst and Hunger**: The hungering dry must feed to continue to exist.
 They need only half as much food as a manfolk would need.
 It cannot die from starving, but can become petrified.
+It can eat a pound of salt to serve as a single serving of food.
+This increases its thirst 1d4+1 servings.
 It will die of thirst.
 A hungering dry petrified this way can be restored by 2 servings of water.

 **Weaknesses**: The hungering dry cannot willingly touch non-sapiant plant life.
 If it is forced to make contact, it is vulnerable for the entire time.
 The unarmed attacks of plant creatures gain advantage against the hungering dry.

 **Unnatural Creeping**: When it is prone, it does not suffer the usual penalty to movement.

 **Dry Bite**: A creature afflicted by the bite of a hungering dry must succeed a [Fort] save with a DV of 17 or receive a level of fatigue.
-Additionally, even if it does succeed, if it is not a critical success, their thirst increased to need 1d4+1 additional servings of water.
-A critical failure will petrify the creature for a number of rounds equal to the points of failure.
+Additionally, even if it does succeed, if it is not a critical success, their thirst is increased to need 1d4+1 additional servings of water.
+If a creature would die of thirst as a result, it is instead petrified.
+2 servings of water can restore it from this condition, but it will become a hungering dry if it

 **Ghoulish Grasp**: Its unarmed attacks gain a 1d4 bonus and can be treated as magical.
 It also gains a 1d4 bonus to checks related to maintaing your grapple against a foe.